(Sigiriya, Kandy, Colombo)

 From Temples to National parks, emerse yourself in the contrasts of Sri Lanka.
 Featuring Unesco World Heritage Sites, National parks, Buddhist and Hindu Temples, this itinerary is your first introduction to a land of Culture and Nature.
 Sites include: Minneriya National park, Sigiriya Rock fortress, Dambulla Rock Temple, Temple of the Tooth Relic, the Elephant Orphanage, Tea Plantations, Spice Gardens and more.
 This tour is complete with english speaking driver, certified private guide, transfers and 4 star hotel properties.

 Welcome to beautiful Sri Lanka.
 A private vehicle with driver will provide a transfer from Colombo International Airport to Sigiriya.
-After checking in to your hotel, proceed to the Ritigala Buddhist Monastery nestled deep inside the Ritigala Strict Nature Reserve, found just off the Anuradhapura-Habarana road, and is the partially excavated ruins of an extensive Buddhist Monastery.
-It was abandoned following invasions in 10th and 11th centuries and today holds special appeal with its curious blend of nano-safari and archaeology.
-Walking around the beautiful ruins does certainly give you a feeling of adventures in search of mythical pasts; it is easy to imagine yourself as Indiana Jones whilst clambering over the overgrown relics of a forgotten time.
+Today, visit Ritigala Buddhist Monastery nestled deep inside the Ritigala Strict Nature Reserve, found just off the Anuradhapura-Habarana road.
+It is the partially excavated ruins of an extensive Buddhist Monastery that was abandoned following invasions in 10th and 11th centuries and today holds special appeal with its curious blend of nano-safari and archaeology.
+Walking around the beautiful ruins does certainly give you a feeling of adventure in search of mythical pasts; it is easy to imagine yourself as Indiana Jones whilst clambering over the overgrown relics of a forgotten time.

 Hotel Sigiriya is located in a close proximity to the Sigiriya Rock that it seems as through the heritage site is yours alone to admire from the privacy of the hotel.
 The hotel offers the most scenic views of the rock fortress.
 The surrounding environs are lush green everywhere you look.
 As its honoured guest, you are welcomed with a refreshing drink made of local ambarella fruit handpicked for you from the surrounding areas.
 Hotel Sigiriya features 79 superior rooms, open-air lounge bar with direct Sigiriya rock view, Jungle Bar, pavilion type open-air Main Restaurant, outdoor freshwater pool and kiddies' pool, sports facilities, live oriental music entertainment, and conference facilities.